 Here we have a development of the sin that was committed, which we already saw there in Isaiah 14, but this explains some of the angels' sins—not just Satan the Devil's sin, but also the angels' sin—which was that they did not stay in their proper place.
 They had a domain—a place where they had authority—but they did not stay there.
 We will go back to Isaiah 14 in a moment and see just what exactly they were trying to do.

-And then he (Peter) explains a little bit more—that their being cast down to Earth has imprisoned them until the time of judgment of the great day when they will be dealt with.
+Then Peter explains a little bit more—that their being cast down to earth has imprisoned them until the time of judgment of the great day when they will be dealt with.

 But, what is interesting and scary to think about is that their prison is our own backyard.
 We are living in their prison.
 We know that from other places in the Bible he is called the "prince of the power of the air," "the ruler of this world."
 And, we are among those he is ruling over, or were.
 There is one place that we will go to later that shows that we have been taken out of that, but we still have to deal with Satan being the ruler of this world, and that all of his demons live among us.

 Isaiah 14:12 O Lucifer, son of the morning. . .

 Lucifer is a Latin word.
 It is not a very good translation of the Hebrew word here.
 I am not exactly clear why Lucifer was even put in here.
 They needed a proper name, and so they used the Latin term.
 But, I do not know why the English translators kept "Lucifer" in there, because Lucifer was not his name.
-His name was Heylel.
+His name was Hillel, transliterated, Heylel.
 It means "brightness, or bright one, or shining one."
 He was an angel of great glory, or brightness.

 Lucifer means "light bringer, or light bearer."
-And, I guess it could be part of the definition of his name, but what I question is the need to use that term.
+I guess it could be part of the definition of his name, but what I question is the need to use that term.
 Why did they not just translate it straight?